desandro/3dtransforms/_posts/docs/2010-12-02-perspective.md

 ---

 To activate 3D space, an element needs perspective.
-This can be applied in two ways: using the `transform` property, with the perspective as a functional notation.
+This can be applied in two ways: using the `transform` property, with the perspective as a functional notation:

 {% highlight css %}

-transform: perspective( 600px );
+transform: perspective(600px);

 {% endhighlight %}

 or using the `perspective` property:

 {% highlight css %}